Politics

 Deportations and the Constitution’s Supremacy Clause

-President Trump made deportation one of his most significant campaign promises, telling audiences all over the country that he would impliment the largest deportation effort in history.
+President Trump made deportation one of his most significant campaign promises, telling audiences all over the country that he would implement the largest deportation effort in history.
 His promise to begin deportations on Day One won support and applause, and likely was one of the issues that propelled his campaign to Election Day success.

 “On Day 1, I will launch the largest deportation program in American history to get the criminals out,” Trump told a huge audience at Madison Square Garden.
 “I will rescue every city and town that has been invaded and conquered, and we will put these vicious and bloodthirsty criminals in jail, then kick them the hell out of our country as fast as possible.”